jakub-siwiec/company-scrapper/README.md

 9. Final preparation for email mass sending with email-mass-sender

 Copying, pasting and separating text to columns.
 The data is ready.

+## Final notes

+This app could also be edited and used for many business purposes, however it's built only for education purposes.
+You bear the responsibility for how you use it.